Writing an Annotated Bibliography: Synthesizing Multiple Studies

 Hybrid Online/Virtual and In-Person - See Description Vancouver, British Columbia, Canada

 “Study A showed that …” “Study B showed that…” Have you ever wondered how verbs like show function in describing and summarizing previous studies when writing your literature review, and what alternative verbs are available for you to tell your research story?
-By focusing on the use of reporting verbs in published research articles, the facilitator will discuss citation strategies in […]
+By focusing on the use of reporting verbs in published research articles, the […]

 Speaking as a Scholar: Telling Your Research Story